herrbert74/herrbert74.github.io/_posts/2024-07-17-architecture-related-decisions-mapping.markdown

 <a href="https://androidweekly.net/issues/issue-632"><img alt="Featured in Android Weekly Issue 632" src="/assets/img/posts/20240717_badge.svg" width="252" height="20"></a>

+You can get away with avoiding mapping for a long time.
+But once you realise how much better off you are, there is no way back.
+For me, that moment came a few years ago, when I was forced to use GraphQL at work.
+This made it necessary to create a separate network and domain/presentation model.

 Other parts in the series:<br>
 [Architecture related decisions in Android - Introduction]<br>
 [Architecture related decisions in Android - Error handling and Monads]<br>